Search and Surveillance Act 2012

 You could also call this:

-To make a production order, you need reasonable grounds to think a crime has been, is being, or will be committed.
-This crime must be one that allows an enforcement officer to apply for a search warrant under this Act or another law listed in the Schedule.
-You also need to believe the documents you want are evidence of the crime.
+To make a production order, you need to have reasonable grounds to suspect that a crime has been, is being, or will be committed.
+This crime must be one that allows an enforcement officer to apply for a search warrant under this Act or another law listed in Schedule 2.
+You also need to believe that the documents you are looking for are evidence of the crime and that the person you are making the order against has them, will get them, or can control them while the order is in force.
+You have to think that these documents will help prove the crime happened.
+The documents must be something the person against whom the order is made has now or will have soon.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.